ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

 L2-Fabric transactions
 ======================

-Requests/data that miss in the L2 must be routed to memory in order to service them.
+Requests and data that miss in the L2 must be routed to memory in order to service them.
 The backing memory for a request may be local to this accelerator (i.e., in the local high-bandwidth memory), in a remote accelerator’s memory, or even in the CPU’s memory.
 Infinity Fabric